kenanwang/username.github.io/resources.md

 Once you've learned enough, it will be hard to be able to remember more information without a theoretical framework to contain and structure the conceptual knowledge you're learning.
 Algorithms, databases, and computing machines are the tools of Machine Learning.
 Algorithms are where I needed the most theory to keep advancing my knowledge.
 The best way to increase theoretical knowledge about algorithms is to implement simple versions of them.
 Again, Jason Brownlee writes well about [this](https://machinelearningmastery.com/how-to-implement-a-machine-learning-algorithm/).
 On my [portfolio](/portfolio/) you'll find many implemented algorithms.

 **Math**
 To advance your theoretical knowledge you'll eventually need to know some math.
-The [Deep Learning Book] (http://www.deeplearningbook.org/) has the best material on this that I've seen, the book is clearly written and embedded intelligently into theory and application, so it's not just math for math's sake.
+The [Deep Learning Book](http://www.deeplearningbook.org/) has the best material on this that I've seen, the book is clearly written and embedded intelligently into theory and application, so it's not just math for math's sake.
 Thanks to [i am trask](https://github.com/llSourcell/Learn_Deep_Learning_in_6_Weeks) for the recommendation (and his excellent [6 week deep learning curriculum](https://github.com/llSourcell/Learn_Deep_Learning_in_6_Weeks) adapted from [Siraj Raval](https://www.youtube.com/watch?v=_qjNH1rDLm0&feature=youtu.be)).
 If you understand the concepts in Part 1 of the Deep Learning Book you'll have a good mathematical framework for understanding the algorithm speak in ML.
 If you get stuck on any of the linear algebra [3blue1brown](https://www.3blue1brown.com/) is an excellent place to start, along with any necessary reinforcement from [Khan Academy](https://www.khanacademy.org/math/linear-algebra), and Gilbert Strang's [MIT Linear Algebra course](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/).

 ## Entrepreneurship

+[Operating startups](/2019/04/25/startup-operations-primer.html) often has similar challenges.
+After finding a product people want you need to be able to create necessary process, know what to measure, and manage your money.

 Operating companies has forced me to think about what a company is.
 Thinking about what a company is helps you run companies better.
 I wrote an essay summarizing some conclusions I've drawn:
 [What a company is](/2019/04/25/what-a-company-is.html)